yolc-dev/yul-dsl-monorepo/README.md

 Yolc - A Safe, Expressive, Fun Language for Ethereum
 ====================================================

-The main motivation behind Yolc is to strike a balance between the following values for building Ethereum smart
+The key motivation behind Yolc is to strike a balance between the following values for building Ethereum smart contracts.
-contracts:

 *Safe*